 The Belgian security expert Professor Rik Coolsaet has warned against conflating refugees and terrorism “into something near hysteria.
 We must not confuse these two separate issues and we must be wary of any politicians who try and do that for their own ends, to the detriment of the very fabric of our society.”

-These warnings are likely to fall on deaf ears, when they are aimed at governments for whom public hysteria increasingly seems to be a desired outcome.
-As Pankaj Mishra notes in a typically sharp column in the Guardian today:
+These warnings are likely to fall on deaf ears.
+As Pankaj Mishra notes in a sharp column in the Guardian today:

-Absolutely right, and if the scapegoating succeeds, then Daesh will the the main beneficiaries.
-In a 12-page editorial published in ISIS’s online magazine Dabiq in early 2015 entitled ‘The Extinction of the Gray Zone’, its authors hailed the ‘blessed attacks’ of September 11 and announced that ‘the time had come for another event to… bring division to the world and destroy the Grayzone.’
+Absolutely right, and if the scapegoating succeeds, then Daesh will the main beneficiaries.
+In a 12-page editorial published in ISIS’s online magazine Dabiq in early 2015 entitled ‘The Extinction of the Gray Zone’, its authors hailed the ‘blessed attacks’ of September 11 and announced that “the time had come for another event to bring division to the world and destroy the Grayzone.”

 Today, as we look forward to another year of fear, hysteria, security paranoia and terrorist provocations, we need to resist these efforts to use atrocity to divide the world into warring camps.
 But as the Saudi executions make clear, they aren’t the only ones seeking that outcome.

-Let us despise the terrorists by all means, but let’s also remember that the Armageddon Express has many different drivers, and it’s up to all of us to prise their hands off the wheel and find a way to get this world back on track towards a different kind of future, which reflects the best of us, rather than the worst. . .
+Let’s despise the terrorists, but let’s also remember that the Armageddon Express has many different drivers, and see if we can prise their hands off the wheel and find a way to get this world back on track towards a different kind of future.